 A white sandy beach contrasted by the nearby basalt cliffs and rugged coast beyond.
 At low tide, the ocean withdraws to expose a huge mushroom-shaped rock platform extending from the beach and the rockpools which provide a wonderful opportunity for children to explore, appreciate and learn about the amazing diversity of Victoria’s marine life.

-Did you know that Eco Explorers Australia runs bush playgroups on the Mornington Peninsula each week?
+Did you know that Eco Explorers Australia runs bush playgroup and forest school programs on the Mornington Peninsula each week?
 Our local facilitator Alison is a teacher, anthropologist and experienced nature pay educator who has a wealth of local knowledge to share with you.
-Contact us here to enquire about joining.